dmaccarthy/js-tts/README.md

 Click the first column heading labelled "Voice" to add more voices to the cast.

-You can also load your cast of voices from a `json` file.
+You can also use the *Open* button to load your cast of voices from a `json` file.

 * Create the file with a key named `cast` that describes an array of voices.
 * Each voice description is an array with four values.